jlengstorf/lengstorf.com/posts/82-find-the-why/find-the-why.md

 If you’ve ever burned out an electric motor,[^juicer] you probably now know that there are certain sounds and smells that mean something’s about to go horribly wrong.
 By recognizing that, you’re able to turn off the machine _before_ an expensive failure happens.

 [^juicer]:
-    I mean, _I’ve_ never done that, of course, but I have this friend who may have tried to cram a few too many carrots into a juicer and learned _all about_ the intricacies of its manufacturer warranty.
+    I mean, _I’ve_ never done that, of course, but I have this friend who is _definitely not me_ that may have tried to cram a few too many carrots into a juicer and learned _all about_ the intricacies of its manufacturer warranty.

-Sometimes that’s all it takes to eliminate problems.
+Sometimes paying attention all it takes to eliminate problems.

 ## How Do You Find the Why?

-If we can all agree that it’s important to Find the Why, we should take some time to talk about _how_ to go about finding it.

 As with most things, there’s no foolproof formula or ironclad process; every situation will vary in subtle ways, so coming up with a universal solution is impractical.
 However, there are some general guidelines that will make it easier to Find the Why in most situations.